brokenhandsio/SteamPress/README.md

 SteamPress expects there to be a number of Leaf template files in the correct location in `Resources/Views`.
 All these files should be in a `blog` directory, with the admin template files being in an `admin` directory.
 For an example of how it SteamPress works with the leaf templates, see the [Example SteamPress site](https://github.com/brokenhandsio/SteamPressExample).

+For every Leaf template, a `user` parameter will be passed in for the currently logged in user, if there is a user currently logged in.
+This is useful for displaying a 'Create Post' link throughout the site when logged in etc.

 The basic structure of your `Resources/View` directory should be:

 * `blog`